 Albeit the video that arrives at your digital TV and internet is somewhat comparable as far as the speed is concerned, the manner in which it is supplied to your TV and your internet varies.
 The signals received on both the internet and the TV have contrasting frequencies.

 Every TV channel has its own totally isolated frequency inside your coaxial wire and every frequency is allocated to one channel.
 Additionally, whatever channel you are watching is indicating the same thing to everybody who has the same TV cable.
 This implies that dissimilar unlike watching and downloading videos, the data is not being supplied when someone requests something.

 Your TV supplier simply imparts a similar signal.
 This implies that live programs can be played as soon as you turn on your TV to a particular channel.
 This makes the course the TV signal takes to arrive at your TV set a lot more straightforward.
 It goes from a delivery place, through a couple of hubs, into your home on a committed recurrence without facing a lot of other traffic or responding live to whatever you do.

-How buffering take place online?
+How does buffering take place online?

 When you attempt to transfer or download content on the web, the information (video or music) has to battle with numerous other applications or gadgets utilizing similar web traffic sources (for example, the internet modem).
-Likewise, the information you’re streaming may be coming from a worker that is mainland away and not well kept.
+Likewise, the information you’re streaming may be coming from a worker who is mainland away and not well-kept.
 This is unlike the situation with Traditional TV.
 Even though TV signals sometimes run into problems if there is a complication at your cable office, a defective satellite, or terrible climate conditions, it is something that doesn’t occur normally.

 How to Reduce Buffering while Streaming